aj-medianet/energy-usage-app/README.md

 This story requires our progressive web app to display a comparison of a device’s current power consumption to its average power consumption.

-- [ ] Write database queries and endpoint to get current and average power consumptions for a device
+- [X] Write database queries and endpoint to get current and average power consumptions for a device

-- [ ] Add current power vs. average power display to the device page
+- [X] Add current power vs. average power display to the device page

+- [ ] Optimize the UI/UX

 - [ ] Create Test Cases to test if the Device Table displays the same as the data we had in the database